barstoolbluz/floxenvs/xplatform-cli-tools/README.md

 3. Ensuring credentials exist only for the duration of the command
 4. Preventing unencrypted credentials from persisting on disk

+### Bootstrap Security Model

+When you run `op-setup`, only device-specific data is stored persistently:
+- **Secret Key** (designed by 1Password to be stored per-device) → `~/.config/op/config`
+- **Session tokens** (expire after 30 minutes) → `~/.config/op/1password-session.token`
+- **Master Password** is never stored and must be re-entered when sessions expire

+This follows 1Password's security model: Secret Keys are device-specific cryptographic keys that are safe to persist, while Master Passwords must be kept only in memory.

 ## How It Works

 The environment's wrapper functions for `git`, `gh`, and `aws`: